salmakh1/website/_pages/cv.md

 Education
 ======
 * Ph.D. in Machine Learning, KAUST, (Ongoing)
-* Master of Science in Electrical and Computer Engineering, KAUST, 2022
+* Master of Science in Computer Science, KAUST, 2022
-* Diplôme d'Ingénieur in Multidisciplinary Engineering, Ecole Polytechnique de Tunisie, 2020
+* Diplôme d'Ingénieur in Computer Science and Engineering, National School of Computer Science, 2020
 * Classes Préparatoires in Mathematics and Physics, University of Sfax, 2017

 [//]: # (Work experience)